-RANDOLPH, MA (WHDH) - Police in Randolph are searching for three suspects after a woman and teenager were tied up Thursday morning during an armed home invasion.
+RANDOLPH, MASS.
+(WHDH) - Police in Randolph are searching for three suspects after a woman and teenager were tied up Thursday morning during an armed home invasion.

 Officers responded at around 10 a.m. to a home on Highland Avenue for a report of a home invasion and learned that three men had forced their way inside and demanded money before fleeing.
 Nancy Tran, 8, who was one of the children in the house, said one of the suspects was armed with a knife.